A Montana Case Tests the Constitutionality of the Gun-Free School Zones Act

 The law makes it a felony to possess a firearm within 1,000 feet of a school, which covers the sidewalk in front of Gabriel Metcalf's house.

 Last summer, Gabriel Metcalf alarmed passersby in Billings, Montana, by "pacing his front lawn holding a rifle."
 When local police approached him, Metcalf said he was protecting himself from a neighbor he thought was stalking him.
 The officers conceded that Metcalf was not violating any state laws but asked him to cut it out.
 Because Metcalf was not inclined to follow their advice, the federal Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) got involved.
-Noting that Metcalf lived across the street from an elementary school and admitted walking on the sidewalk near his home with the rifle, the ATF charged him with violating the federal Gun-Free School Zones Act.
+Noting that Metcalf lived across the street from an elementary school and admitted walking on the sidewalk near his home with a shotgun, the ATF charged him with violating the federal Gun-Free School Zones Act.*

 That law, 18 USC 922(q), makes it a felony, punishable by up to five years in prison, to possess a firearm within 1,000 feet of a school.
 Since schools are scattered throughout communities across the country, those gun-free zones cover a lot of territory—including the sidewalk outside Metcalf's home.
-But in seeking dismissal of Metcalf's indictment, his public defender, Russell Hart, argues that his conduct is not covered by the statute and, in any case, is protected by the Second Amendment.
+But in seeking dismissal of Metcalf's indictment, his attorney, Russell Hart, argues that his conduct is not covered by the statute and, in any case, is protected by the Second Amendment.
 The latter argument seems promising in light of New York State Rifle & Pistol Association v.
 Bruen, the 2022 decision in which the U.S. Supreme Court upheld the right to publicly carry firearms for self-defense.

 In the 1995 case United States v.
 Lopez, the Supreme Court ruled that Congress had exceeded its power to regulate interstate commerce when it passed the original version of the Gun-Free School Zones Act in 1990.
 "The Act neither regulates a commercial activity nor contains a requirement that the possession be connected in any way to interstate commerce," Chief Justice William Rehnquist noted in the majority opinion.
 Congress responded in 1995 by amending the law to specify that it applies only to "a firearm that has moved in or that otherwise affects interstate or foreign commerce"—boilerplate that had no practical effect on the statute's broad reach.